samchrisinger/RCS/README.md

 - built on top of the CommonsCloud API (https://github.com/CommonsCloud/CommonsCloudAPI), this provides:
   - user managment
   - data backend
-- use AngluarJS frontend framework
+- uses AngluarJS frontend framework

 # To run the app: